Transitioning to Fall: 7 Skin Care Tips to a Glowing Autumn Aura

 Here are fall skin care tips to assists your skin transition from hot, humid summer to cool, dry autumn and continue to enjoy gorgeous and healthy skin without missing a meteorological beat.

 The summer sun doled out gorgeous golden skin.
 Unfortunately, the sun may not have been fair in bestowing sun tan equally; patchy, uneven skin tone with visible sunspots, melasma, and all sorts of hyperpigmentation become a summertime skin problem.
 The sun’s rays, together with the high humidity and temperature, have also contributed to the appearance of fine lines and larger pores on the skin.

 Autumn is the perfect time to let the skin heal and repair.
 Free your skin from overexposure to the sun, pool chlorine, and drying saltwater by exfoliating gently to shed tired, damaged skin and clear the pores.
-Choose gentle coffee exfoliants, hydrating clay, and moisturizing sheet masks over summer favorites that will be drying to the skin during fall, like peels, masks, and salt scrubs.
+Choose gentle coffee exfoliants, hydrating clay, and moisturising sheet masks over summer favourites that will be drying to the skin during fall, like peels, masks, and salt scrubs.